A universal framework for entanglement detection under group symmetry: The problem PPT=SEP in tripartite systems with unitary group symmetries

 Recall that a tripartite quantum state $\rho\in \mathcal{D}(H_A\otimes H_B\otimes H_C)$ is called {\it A-BC separable} (resp. {\it A-BC PPT}) if $\rho$ is separable (resp.
 PPT) in the situation where $B(H_A\otimes H_B\otimes H_C)$ is understood as the bipartite system $B(H_A)\otimes B(H_B\otimes H_C)$.
 Furthermore, C-AB or B-AC separability (resp.
 PPT) is defined similarly.
 We will focus on the situation where $H_A=H_B=H_C=\Comp^d$, and let us denote by

 the three partial transposes of $X \in B(H_A\otimes H_B\otimes H_C)=M_{d^3}(\Comp)$.

-The main purpose of this section is to apply our results in Section \ref{sec-framework} as new sources to study PPT=SEP problems, equivalently POS=DEC problems for some tripartite invariant quantum states.
+The main purpose of this section is to apply our results in Section \ref{sec-framework} as new sources to study the problems PPT=SEP, equivalently the problems POS=DEC for some tripartite invariant quantum states.
 In Section \ref{sec-Tri-Werner}, we exhibit positive non-decomposable covariant maps $\Le:M_d(\Comp)\rightarrow M_{d^2}(\Comp)$ satisfying

 for all unitary matrices $U\in \mathcal{U}_d$ and $X\in M_d(\Comp)$.
 This result is parallel to the fact PPT$\neq$SEP for {\it tripartite Werner states} \cite{EW01}, i.e. tripartite quantum states $\rho\in M_{d^3}(\Comp)$ satisfying